KashmiraNigholkar/Restaurant/README.md

-This is the restaurant website.
+This is the restaurant website push using git commands.
 This is readme file.